 The America’s SGE‑ASF is chaired by Canada and includes Regional Representatives of the World Organisation for Animal Health (OIE) and the Food and Agriculture Organization of the United Nations (FAO), Brazil, Chile, Colombia, Guatemala, Cuba, Jamaica, the United States of America, the Latin American Pig Producers’ Organisation (Organización Iberoamericana de Porcicultura – OIPORC), and relevant international partner organisations.
 External experts are invited to discuss priority topics .

-Close coordination to address vulnerabilities in the region is the best protection against the entry of ASF.
-To identify any such vulnerabilities, a country survey on preparedness and risk pathways was conducted by the OIE Regional Representation for the Americas and Canada in the summer of 2019.
+To prepare for this meeting, the Executive Board of the OIE Regional Commission for the Americas decided to survey the region’s countries to assist in prioritising areas for strengthening preparedness for ASF, and opportunities for exchange.
+Two questionnaires were sent to all countries in the Americas – both OIE Members and non-OIE Members – to assess the risk of ASF entry and the region’s state of preparedness.
+The questionnaires were originally developed by FAO and had previously been successfully used in Asia and Africa.
+The survey was conducted by the OIE Regional Representation for the Americas and the analysis was performed by Canada.
 The results of the survey highlighted both the legal and illegal importation of pork products from infected countries as the major risk pathway for ASF.
 This drives home the point that border control is of primary importance.
 The main gaps in capacity relate to preparedness planning.

 The first meeting of the Standing Group of Experts focused on border control